The $5 Logo

 So right away, we’ve seen that some designers are not above passing other’s work as their own.
 And if you’re a client, it pays to be careful and dig deeper when you see something that seems to good to be true.

 It would take more than a little duplicity to deter me, though.
-I was determined to see this experiment through.
+I was determined to see this Fiverr review through.
 I didn’t want to reward bad behavior, so I started looking for another designer that didn’t try and pull a fast one on clients.

 I soon realized however that adding a “cover page” of other people’s logos (see the Plavero logo) was common practice on Fiverr: